All Episodes

 If I'd had that approach, my criticisms would not truly be based on how the things he's saying are bullshit.

-they would be attacking the messenger, and I've tried not to fall into that being the core of what I do.
+And I've tried not to fall into that being the core of what I do.

-I've listened to plenty now because he's a dipshit, but I try very hard not to say this point is stupid because Alex is the person saying it.
+I attack the messenger plenty now because he's a dipshit, but I try very hard not to say this point is stupid because Alex is the person saying it.

-Alex's show is useless as a source of information because he's training the audience to just assume that anything the enemy is saying is a lie, meant to cover up their real position, which is that they want to depopulate the earth on behalf of the devil.
+Alex's show is useless as a source of information because he's training the audience to just assume that anything the enemy is saying is a lie meant to cover up their real position, which is that they want to depopulate the earth on behalf of the devil.

 It's cheap and it's not based on anything.